sooryansatheesh/Predicting-California-Forest-Fire-Intensity-with-PyTorch/README.md

 ## EDA and Feature Engineering

 EDA was carried out to understand the different fields of the dataset.
 There were no NaN values.
 Observed that two fields “‘FID’’ and “Unnamed: 0” were only datapoint numbers and not providing any relevant information.
 The field “brightness” is providing a measure of brightness of the forest fire detected by the satellite sensor.
 This value can provide a measure of intensity of the fire with higher values representing larger fires.
-Using Pandas function “pd.cut” , categorization of the “brightness” field into 'brightness_category' with three categories.
+Using Pandas function “pd.cut” , categorization of the “brightness” field into 'brightness_category' with three categories was carried out.

 “Date” feature was engineered to generate 'weekday',’week’ and ‘timestamp’ features.
 The latitude and longitude features were converted to “x”, “y” and “z” values.